1. K-State home

 J. Deciding Administrator (non-Title IX Sexual Harassment cases only)

 Only non-Title IX Sexual Harassment proceedings will have a Deciding Administrator.
 In those cases, the Deciding Administrator is always a University official with authority to implement the recommendations of an ART, and is usually the direct supervisor of a respondent who is an unclassified University employee.
 For University Support Staff (USS) employees who are respondents, the Deciding Administrator is the Director of Employee Relations and Engagement (DER).
-In cases involving an undergraduate student as respondent, the Senior Associate Dean and Director of Student Life is the Deciding Administrator.
+In cases involving an undergraduate student as respondent, the Assistant Vice President and Director of Student Support and Accountability is the Deciding Administrator.
 In cases involving a graduate student as respondent, the Dean of the Graduate School is the Deciding Administrator.
 The Deciding Administrator will often serve as the Responsible Administrator for the same complaint.
 A Deciding Administrator does not serve as the Appeal Administrator regarding the same complaint, except in the case of USS employees as respondents.
 In cases where the respondent is a vendor, guest, or visitor, the official with authority over the applicable area or department where the conduct occurred is the Deciding Administrator.

 K. Hearing Officer